AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Final_Report.md

 $V_{pore}$ = Volume of water used to saturate sand
 $V_{sample}$ = Volume of sand

 This is equivalent to the formula given by [University of Florida Dept of Chemical Engineering](http://ww2.che.ufl.edu/unit-ops-lab/experiments/FB/FB-manual.pdf).
+The results of this experiment are described in the Results section.

 #### Determining Sand Grain Dimensions
 Fluidization velocity of a sand bed is also dependent on sand grain diameter.
 Although the sand used for the subteam's reactor was already sieved, there were some minor variations that were not yet taken into account.